 - 2-3 cups water as necessary

-- Sour cream and chopped green onion to serve
+- Sour cream shredded cheddar and chopped green onion to serve

-- Heat a Dutch-oven over medium high heat.
+- Heat the vegetable oil in a Dutch oven over medium-high heat.

-- Brown the meat, then add onion and garlic and cook until vegetables become translucent.
+- Add the ground meat and brown it.
+Add the chopped onion and garlic and cook until the onions become translucent.

 - Add the drained beans and the diced tomatoes.